 Resampling methods in MapTiler Desktop

-In MapTiler Desktop there are 6 resampling methods that you are able to choose from to be used in the rendering process.
-This setting can be made in the Image tab of Global settings dialog.
+In MapTiler Desktop there are 6 resampling methods that you can choose from to be used in the rendering process.
+This setting can be made in the Image tab of the Global settings dialog.

 Available methods for resampling

 The following section describes each of the available resampling methods and corresponding output using the same input.

 Performs the nearest neighbor assignment and is the fastest of the interpolation methods.
 It is used primarily for discrete data, such as land-use classification.
 Rarely makes sense for production data can be used for quick testing since it is much faster than the others.

 This is the default option for resampling.
 Performs a bilinear interpolation and determines the new value of a cell-based on a weighted distance average of the four nearest input cell centers (2x2 pixel kernel).
 It is useful for continuous data and will cause some smoothing of the data.